Guide to State Legislative Lobbying 3rd Ed (2007) by Robert L. Guyer

 State Government Affairs

 SOON "Client's Guide to Contract Lobbyists and Lobbying", for and by employers of contract lobbyists and lobbyists.
-Robert L Guyer editor
+Robert L Guyer editor I thank the many contract lobbyists and their employers for their contributions to this book.

 NEW Mr. Guyer in 2015 will train one of America's premier labor unions in the Campaign Method for More Effective Government Affairs.